Rizwan-Raza/Rizwan-Raza/README.md

 ## I'm Rizwan, Rizwan Raza.

+Rex Terminous.
 Sometimes, somewhere, some people call me Rex or know me as Rex.
 So it's just a codename or pronoun for me.

+What I am?
+⚡ I'm a night nerd who just want to do shitty cool things alone.